 Happy in Sign Language

-Learn how to sign happy!
+Learn how to sign happy in ASL (American Sign Language)!
 Use the sign often during your happy day!

 - Activities for children that help them understand and express emotions are really important!
 To work on the idea of happy, use the popular children’s